whprocter/RPr-Chakraborty-2021/docs/report/report.md

 *Figure 5: Relative risk score of reproduction analysis*

 In the **third part** of our reproduction analysis, we implemented the GEE model (Table 2).
-The results of our reproduction study are mostly consistent with that of from Chakraborty’s, with slight differences in the magnitude of correlation coefficients.
+The results of our reproduction study are mostly consistent with that of from Chakraborty's, with slight differences in the magnitude of correlation coefficients.
 The significance of some of the results also changed: the percent of Hispanics with disability changed from being significant to non-significant whereas the percentage of disabilities between 18-34 and 35-64 changed from being non-significant to significant.